Arknoid/JDR/readme.md

 #Project-RPG

 https://arknoid.github.io/project-RPG/

-Is an open source project whose goal is to highlight the techniques learned during my training at O'clock web dev school for now:
+An open source project whose goal is to highlight the basic front techniques learned during my training at O'clock web dev school for now:

 - Javascript and Jquery
 - Html and Css.